-Ms. Warren is Executive Vice President, Institutional Client Services at M&T Bank/ Wilmington Trust., a role she has held since January 2022.
-M&T Bank/Wilmington Trust is a leader in corporate trust services, delivering a wide range of solutions and services across major asset classes and financing structures in the US, UK and Europe.
-Until October 2021, Ms. Warren served as CEO Issuer Services, North America at Computershare, a global leader in diversified financial, corporate governance and stakeholder communication for public and private companies.
+Ms. Warren is Senior Executive Vice President, Institutional Client Services at M&T Bank/ Wilmington Trust, a role she has held since January 2022.
+Wilmington Trust is a leader in corporate trust services, delivering a wide range of solutions and services across major asset classes and financing structures in the US, UK and Europe.
+Until October 2021, Ms. Warren served as CEO of Issuer Services, North America at Computershare, a global leader in diversified financial, corporate governance and stakeholder communication for public and private companies.
 Prior to this role, Ms. Warren was with Canadian Imperial Bank of Commerce (from 2006 to 2017), first as General Counsel (Canada) and finally as Managing Director and Head, U.S. Region and President and CEO of CIBC World Markets Corp.

-Ms. Warren began her career as a business lawyer with Blake, Cassels & Graydon LLP and from there joined Rogers Communications Inc, where she worked for a decade in increasingly senior roles as a member of Rogers Cable management and the RCI deal team.
+Ms. Warren began her career as a business lawyer with Blake, Cassels & Graydon LLP and from there joined Rogers Communications Inc., where she worked for a decade in increasingly senior roles as a member of Rogers Cable management and the RCI deal team.

 Ms. Warren has been a director of a number of U.S. and Canadian private companies.
-Today, she sits on the board of Rogers Bank, a subsidiary of Rogers Communications Inc. and the board of United Way of New York City.
-She is also an Entrepreneur Mentor at the Fintech Innovation Lab at the Partnership for New York City.
+Today, she sits on the board of United Way of New York City.